malyginvv/tax-brackets/README.md

 python main.py
 ```

-This will open a window with graph in it and a file named `tax_brackets.png` will be saved it the current directory.
+This will open a window with a graph in it and a file named `tax_brackets.png` will be saved it the current directory.

-#